ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 Adjust as need be, name your new image as you like.
 You can then launch a new copy of this VM image using the standard nova commands.

+####Architecture 2.0 Tips

+Modify the following file to set the username:

+    roles/bindle-profiles/vars/main.yml

 ### Notes for OICR (OpenStack)

 OICR uses OpenStack internally for testing and the Vagrant OpenStack plugin is